mastrofran/XFAVR-Auto-Column-Chromatography/README.md

 <br>

 #### What is it?
-XFAVR (Xander and Francesco's Auto Vial Rotator) is a column chromatography device written in C++ and controlled using an Arduino microcontroller.
+XFAVR (Xander and Francesco's Auto Vial Rotator) is a column chromatography device written in C++ and controlled using a programmable microcontroller, such as an Arduino.
 This device can automatically rotate vials for fractionated liquid collected at a predefined rate of rotation and is primarily used to convert manual silica gel chromatography columns into automated pieces of equipment for research labs.

 #### Who can use this?
 Absolutely anyone.
 By following the detailed [**documentation**](https://mastrofran.github.io/XFAVRdocs/), anyone can automate fractionated vial collection off of a manual silica column (or any other device that requires manual capture of fractionated liquid using vials).